anbox-cloud/discourse-docs/exp/containers.md

 ![Container start|584x646](https://assets.ubuntu.com/v1/230fd172-container_start.png)

-The whole launch process is successful only if all of the above steps succeed.
+The container launch process is successful only if all of the above steps succeed.
+If there are issues during the process, the status of the container changes to the `error` status.
+You can [view the available logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) from the container for further troubleshooting.

-If anything goes wrong during the container launch process, the status of the container changes to the `error` status.
-You can [view the available logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) from the container for diagnosing the root cause of the problem.
+### Stopping a container

 Containers can be stopped because of the following scenarios: